AWfarmD/Business/Proposal.md

 **MVP Goal**

-A minimum viable product could be a bar graph showing the number of reviews done by certain users which help us to visualize if certain users write an excessive amount of reviews that could potentially be fake reviews.
+A minimum viable product could have some findings and corresponding visualizations from the exploratory data analysis.